vladzima/kanby/tests/README.md

 # Kanby Test Suite

-This directory contains all tests for the Kanby terminal Kanban board application.
+This directory contains the essential tests for the Kanby terminal Kanban board application.

 ## Quick Start